- Study at Deakin

 - About Deakin

 The work of the Institute provides some of the most powerful examples of the life-changing impact of education.
-Deakin’s Aboriginal and Torres Strait Islander graduates are making a significant difference in their communities as nurses, social workers, lawyers, teachers, artists, health professionals and as cultural experts in natural resources management working with traditional owners.
+Deakin’s Aboriginal and Torres Strait Islander graduates are making a significant difference in their communities as nurses, social workers, lawyers, teachers, artists, health professionals and as cultural experts in natural resources management.

 'At the lnstitute we share experiences in the classroom.
 You are enriched and you go out from here and build on it in a very practical and personal way, and in that way it is much richer for you and for your community.'